 4 - Look Up and Down

-We tend to look at items that are at eye level.
-Grocery stores take advantage of this by placing the most expensive items at eye level.
-When shopping, look at the shelves above and below eye level to find cheaper options.
+We tend to look at items that are at our eye height.
+Shops and grocery take advantage of this by placing the most expensive items at a convenient eye level height.
+When shopping, look at the shelves above and below eye level to find cheaper options for the same thing.

 5 - Don't Shop When You're Hungry